ARM-software/acle/CONTRIBUTING.md

 Contributions to this project are licensed under an inbound=outbound model such that any such contributions are licensed by the contributor under the same terms as those in the [LICENSE](LICENSE) file.

+We _do not_ require copyright assignment.
+The original contributor will retain the copyright.